CETA Students Are Industry-Focused

 - Powerstation Events

-Two CETA Students Interning Together at Cerami & Associates
+Two CETA Students Intern Together at Cerami & Associates

-Jack Breton ’21, a mechanical engineering major with acoustics concentration, and Nate Cromie ’20, an acoustical engineering and music major are working together as acoustics interns at Cerami & Associates NYC this summer.
-As Acoustics Interns at Cerami & Associates in New York City, they are working with Acoustical Consultants on a variety of building projects.
-Specifically, they are learning the processes behind taking acoustical measurements, analyzing data, reviewing architectural and mechanical drawings, completing appropriate calculations, and testing acoustical properties of structures.
+Jack Breton ’21, a mechanical engineering major with acoustics concentration, and Nate Cromie ’20, an acoustical engineering and music major worked together as acoustics interns at Cerami & Associates NYC during the summer of 2019.
+As acoustics Interns at Cerami & Associates in New York City, they worked with acoustical consultants on a variety of building projects.
+Specifically, they learned about the processes behind taking acoustical measurements, analyzing data, reviewing architectural and mechanical drawings, completing appropriate calculations, and testing acoustical properties of structures.

 "Applying acoustical concepts learned in the classroom to the field of acoustical consulting has been an invaluable experience.
-Concepts we learn at UHart are used on a daily basis in this field.
-It's been a great experience so far and we can't wait to see what the rest of the summer holds,” Jack says.
+Concepts we learn at UHart are used on a daily basis in this field,” Jack says.

 Ivana Milanovic, Professor of Mechanical Engineering